merenlab/anvio/anvio/docs/workflows/trnaseq.md

 ## Logs

-Workflow logs will be under `00_LOGS` unless you renamed `LOGS_DIR` in your config.
-Logs are organized by rule name, so a sample-specific tRNA-seq run may write to a path such as `00_LOGS/anvi_trnaseq/ecoli_A1_noDM.log`.
-The workflow also writes `00_LOGS/trnaseq-workflow-manifest.tsv`, a tab-delimited file that records job status and points to the relevant rule log.
+Workflow logs will be under `00_LOGS/trnaseq` by default.
+Logs are organized by rule name, so a sample-specific tRNA-seq run may write to a path such as `00_LOGS/trnaseq/anvi_trnaseq/ecoli_A1_noDM.log`.
+The workflow also writes `00_LOGS/trnaseq/trnaseq-workflow-manifest.tsv`, a tab-delimited file that records job status and points to the relevant rule log.